tanycypris/Open-Science-Training-Handbook_DE/05ExamplesAndPracticalGuidance/README.md

 ![image alt text](/Images/image_14.png)

-* Level of prior knowledge needed
+* Benötigte Vorkenntnisse:

     * None, some familiarity with the traditional process of peer review is helpful

-* Things to bear in mind
+* Zu beachtende Punkte:

     * For people not familiar with developments in open peer review, some aspects may require more explanation—plan enough time for that